Hoping to become a Sociology student at Greenwich in September 2024? If so, here’s why we think our sociology degrees are great!

-Join us in September 2023 and you’ll embark on a vibrant topic of study with a diverse focus.
-Our modules cover a range of areas, including: Inequality and Social Change; Migration and Citizenship; the Sociology of Gender and Sexuality; Globalisation: Social and Political Perspectives; and Family and Society.
+Join us in September 2024 and you’ll embark on a vibrant and diverse course of study to make sense of society’s most challenging issues.
+Our modules cover a range of areas, including: inequality and social change; migration and citizenship; gender and sexuality; globalisation; and family and society.
 Find out more about our Sociology courses, and the modules on each course, here.

-We don’t just focus on the UK either - we incorporate localised, globalised and cultural approaches to analysing these topics.
-The expertise of the Sociology team, including Dr Sally Mann and Dr Peter Jones, is key here.
-Moreover, we encourage students to incorporate their own personal experiences in many of their assessments.
+We don’t just focus on the UK either - we incorporate localised, globalised and cultural approaches to analysing key sociological topics.
+The expertise of the Sociology team, including Dr Sally Mann and Dr Aura Lehtonen is key here.
+On our courses you’ll encounter a range of assessment types, from essays and exams to presentations, portfolios, reports, posters and podcasts.
+We also encourage students to incorporate their own personal experiences in many assessments.

 Teaching and support